erzanthedev/joke-teller/README.md

 1. **Fetch a Joke**: The application uses an asynchronous function to call a joke API, retrieving a random joke.
 2. **Text-to-Speech**: The fetched joke is then passed to a Text-to-Speech API, which vocalizes the joke for you to hear.

+## Technologies Used 🛠️

+- **HTML**: For structuring the application layout.
+- **CSS**: For styling the application and ensuring a polished look.
+- **JavaScript**: For adding interactivity and handling the joke fetching and text-to-speech functionality.

 ## Project Structure 📂

 ```